- Download our Shanghai Schools Guide

-After finding a suitable property, the tenant, agent and landlord (depending on how it was found) will discuss and agree upon a contract.
+After finding a suitable property, the parties involved will discuss and agree upon a contract.
 Sometimes it might be necessary to pay the landlord an amount to reserve the apartment if the contract is to be signed at a later date.

 Leases are usually valid for one year.
-Short-term rentals in Shanghai are generally more expensive, while leases for longer than a year can be negotiated for less.
+Short-term rentals in Shanghai are generally more expensive, while longer leases can be negotiated for less.
 Bargaining is a widely accepted practice in China, and expats with the necessary skills often get between one and 10 percent off of their lease.

 When negotiating leases, tenants should also discuss the method of payment of rent and what works best for both parties.